joneswack/ocr-workbench/README.md

 mprof plot data/output/<ocr-method>/<file-name>_mem_cpu.dat
 ```

 For almost every environment, there exists an additional ``config.json`` file with some preconfigured defaults.
 You can change it based on your needs.
-In particular, document intelligence requires an API key.

 ## Evaluation on a few sample documents